-Subject to the above and to staff availability, cleaning is carried out according to the following schedule:
+Subject to staff availability, cleaning is carried out according to the following schedule:

-- Bedrooms and en suite shower rooms - not serviced, student responsibility.
+- Bedrooms and en suite shower rooms: not serviced, it is your responsibility to keep these spaces clean.
 Rooms are inspected once per term.

-- In the garage in the car park behind Old Quad.
+- In the garage in the car park behind the Old Quad.